Make Private Mortgage Insurance a Thing of the Past

 Proof of Equity

-Once your equity has reached the magic number of twenty percent, you are close to stopping your PMI payments, once and for all.
-You will first tell your lender that you are asking to cancel PMI.
-The lending institution will require proof that your equity is at 20 percent or above.
-Usually lenders ask for a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to verify your home's equity and eligibility for canceling PMI.
+You can start the process of canceling PMI when you determine your equity reaches 20%.
+You will need to notify your mortgage lender that you wish to cancel PMI.
+Lending institutions ask for proof of eligibility at this point.
+Most lenders ask for a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to determine your equity and eligibility for canceling PMI.

 Got a Question?